FA Trophy

 Eligibility rules have changed over time, but from 2008 onwards the competition has been open to clubs playing in Steps 1–4 of the National League System, equivalent to tiers 5–8 of the overall English football league system.
 This covers the National League, the Southern League, Isthmian League, and Northern Premier League.

 The final of the competition was held at the original Wembley Stadium from the tournament's instigation until the stadium closed in 2000.
 The final has been played at the new Wembley Stadium since its opening in 2007.
 The record for the most FA Trophy wins is shared by Woking and two defunct clubs, Scarborough and Telford United, with three victories each.

-The Trophy is currently held by Bromley, who beat Wrexham in the 2022 final held on 22 May 2022.
+The Trophy is currently held by Aldershot Town, who beat Spennymoor Town in the 2025 final held on 11 May 2025.